lizadams/CMAQ/README.md

 |v5.3, v5.3.1|Output| Southeast US| July 1 - 14, 2016|https://doi.org/10.15139/S3/PDE4SS |
 |v5.3.2|Output| Southeast US| July 1 - 2, 2016|https://doi.org/10.15139/S3/PDE4SS |
 |v5.3.3|Output| Southeast US| July 1 - 2, 2016|https://doi.org/10.15139/S3/PDE4SS |

+## Code updates to CMAQv5.3.3
+Several code updates were made available between CMAQv5.3.3 and CMAQv5.4.
+Although these are not official CMAQ releases, users may wish to utilize these code updates and bugfixes to improve the performance of their CMAQv5.3.3 simulations.
+The list of tagged updates for CMAQv5.3.3 are available on the [CMAQ Wiki](https://github.com/USEPA/CMAQ/wiki/CMAQ-Bugfix-Branch#record-of-changes-to-cmaqv533).

 ## Previous CMAQ Versions
 The following release versions of CMAQ are currently available on GitHub.
 DOI values from Zenodo can be used when referencing a specific version.